Tribun Network: Online news

-Tribunnews.com is Tribun Network's online news portal, with the chain's newspapers publishing in via subdomains.
+Tribunnews.com is Tribun Network's online news portal, with the chain's newspapers publishing via subdomains.

-Tribunnews.com was the most popular nationally hosted website in Indonesia in 2018, with 183.2 million visits per month.
+In 2018, Tribunnews.com was the most popular nationally hosted website in Indonesia, averaging 183.2 million visits per month.
 It was 38th in the world's most popular websites by traffic as of 16 April 2020.

-In January 2019, Tribunnews.com was among the seven Indonesian online media with the highest viewership, reaching 150 million Indonesians, or 56% of the population.
+In January 2019, Tribunnews.com was among the seven Indonesian online media outlets with the highest viewership, reaching 150 million Indonesians, or 56% of the population.

 Criticism

-In 2023, the Makassar branch of the website, Tribun Timur, as well as its associated YouTube channel have been criticized by BBC Monitoring as well as the Indonesian watchdog Remotivi for its pro-Russian coverage of the Russian invasion of Ukraine.
+In 2023, the Makassar branch of the website, Tribun Timur, and its associated YouTube channel were criticized by BBC Monitoring and the Indonesian watchdog Remotivi for their pro-Russian coverage of the Russian invasion of Ukraine.